 The Hike to the Pictographs

 The hike to the South Fork Pictographs is a 2-mile round trip and relatively easy.
 From the parking area, walk northeast to locate the path.
 The trail becomes evident as it continues east and then switches direction after a small drop down through the rocks.
 You will soon arrive at the South Fork Indian Canyon Pictographs.
 The pictographs sit at the back of a large alcove, and pictures must be taken from behind the fence 30 feet away.
-The pictographs are dated about 1200 A.D.

 Hell Dive